 Myth #2: There aren’t any skin treatments which truly use natural products.

 In past years, you didn’t really have the option of having a skin treatment without some kind of artificial chemical, and this is actually still the case in some facilities.
 However, Laser Lights is proud to offer an option which can reduce fine lines, wrinkles, acne scars, and more using the growth factors in your own natural blood.
-We begin drawing a small vial of blood and processing it to separate the platelet-rich plasma (PRP).
-Next, we use microneedling to activate your body’s natural healing process and then apply the PRP to enhance it further.
+We begin drawing a small vial of blood and processing it to separate the natural growth factors within it.
+Next, we use microneedling to activate your body’s natural healing process and then apply the growth factors to enhance it further.
 Because this healing causes the body to produce skin-firming and smoothing collagen, the result is a clearer and more youthful complexion.

 Myth #3: The best way to treat acne is by finding the right combination of skincare products.